Pimentoso/Paddino02/README.md

 The firmware folder contains the keymap .json files and firmware .hex files for both the right and left handed versions.

+#### Editing the keymap

+The provided keymap files are very basic, and the second layer is empty.
+So some customization is recommended.

-If you want to edit the keys, you have to load the .json file into https://kbfirmware.com/, configure the keys as you like, and compile a .hex file directly from the site.
+To edit the keys, you have to load the .json file into https://kbfirmware.com/, configure the keys as you like, and compile a .hex file directly from the site.
 You can then flash the .hex file on the pad using avrdude.

-[avrdude guide or link coming soon]
+#### Flashing

+The easiest way is to install [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases)

+Connect your pad to USB, enter programming mode, select the .hex file into QMK Toolbox, and flash.

-The hole on the bottom of the case is used to enter programming mode.
+To enter programming mode, use the hole on the bottom of the case.
 You can stick a bent clip/screwdriver into it to short the RESET and GROUND pins of the Pro Micro.
+(There are actually 2 holes, because in the right-handed version the Pro Micro is flipped and the pins are on the other side)

-Keyboard Layout Editor links:
+#### Keyboard Layout Editor links

 - http://www.keyboard-layout-editor.com/#/gists/999c722bfd1635b06a1ac5182787ecb8 (left handed version)
 - http://www.keyboard-layout-editor.com/#/gists/7b56ab607e70723b96f63006d65ebe46 (right handed version)